NEW CARS

 It also has some cracking features across its infotainment system and dashboard.

-You can’t expect the Santa Fe to drive amazingly because it’s a practical family SUV, but you certainly can expect it to do everything you ask of it, from lugging the kids and all their stuff about to doing a long motorway journey up or down the country – it’s a true do-it-all type of car.
+From lugging the kids and all their stuff about to do a long motorway journey up or down the country – it’s a true do-it-all type of car.

 Learn more about hybrid cars: